-In a grade I sprain, the ligament is mainly stretched with minimal tear.
-There is a little pain, mild swelling and slight discomfort in weight bearing activities.
+- In a grade I sprain, the ligament is mainly stretched with a minimal tear.
+There is a little pain, mild swelling, and slight discomfort in weight-bearing activities.
 A mild ligament sprain can increase the risk of a repeat injury.

-In a grade II sprain, there is moderate tear (50-70% fibers torn).
-Severe pain in weight bearing activities, Swelling and bruising can be seen around the joint.
+- In a grade II sprain, there is a moderate tear (50-70% fibers torn).
+Severe pain in weight-bearing activities, Swelling, and bruising can be seen around the joint.
 The feeling of instability i.e. knee giving way laterally (outwards) may or may not be the complaint of the patient.